Independent African news, markets, culture and politics.

 NCAA Fines Qatar Airways ₦5m For Consumer Protection Infractions • Channels Television

-The Nigerian Civil Aviation Authority (NCAA) has imposed a penalty of ₦5 million on Qatar Airways for violating consumer protection regulations.
-The announcement was made by the NCAA’s Director of Public Affairs & Consumer Protection, Michael Achimugu, who stated that the airline had committed infractions related to consumer protection.
+The Nigerian Civil Aviation Authority (NCAA) has imposed a ₦5 million penalty on Qatar Airways for violating consumer‑protection regulations.
+The announcement was made by Michael Achimugu, the NCAA’s Director of Public Affairs & Consumer Protection, who said the airline had committed infractions under Part 19 of the NCAA Regulations 2023.

-The NCAA had invited Qatar Airways’ country manager to a meeting over the incident, but he failed to attend, sending subordinates instead.
-This lack of response and compliance with the NCAA’s directives has been a recurring issue, with the regulator accusing Qatar Airways of mistreating Nigerian passengers and failing to comply with consumer protection regulations under Part 19 of the NCAA Regulations 2023.
-In September, the NCAA threatened stiff penalties against the airline for repeatedly disregarding its directives.
+The NCAA had invited Qatar Airways’ country manager to a meeting about the incident, but he did not attend and sent subordinates instead.
+This lack of response and compliance has been a recurring issue.
+In September, the regulator warned of stiff penalties for the airline’s repeated disregard of its directives.

 Scroll to Top